What Exactly Do We Do at SEEDS?

 Then we send the vegetable seeds to the people of Zambia, Africa.

 Who in exchange gather tree seeds for our local tree and fruit tree nursery.
-We plant those trees in communities and also sell to Private Game Parks to plant to feed Elephants.
+We plant those trees in communities and also sell them to help Elephants.
 The trees will be planted by our local staff and through our Voluntourism tree planting projects.

 The seeds are then dried, packaged and sent to the Silozi Seed Bank projects in Mongu and Kalabo, where they are distributed to locals for planting.
 In exchange, these local partners gather fallen tree seeds for the tree and fruit tree nursery that is a budding enterprise at the Silozi Seed Bank.
 These trees are then planted in communities by our local staff and through our voluntourism tree planting initiative.
 Surplus seedlings are also sold to Private Game Parks for a nominal fee to help support project activities and to reforest areas that sustain endangered Elephants.
 Thanks to the generous donations of our partners and volunteers, we have, so far collected, dried, packaged and sent over 4.5 million seeds.